benchristel/marss/README.md

 ### TODO

-- test that lines in the @marss comment that aren't formatted as fields are ignored
 - Generate HTML changelogs
 - Add `location` config field and add links to headings
 - let user configure a timezone for dates